Fleet EV Charger Installation – Location, Location, Location

 This area exists at almost every facility that I’ve visited.
 It’s where the old pallets, faulty products, broken forklifts and scrap-built picnic tables have been for years.
 However, this spot might have it all.
 It’s very close to the electrical room, and it’s also close enough that the yard operator won’t need to stage the vehicles.
 Charging trucks here may require a new spot for the “storage,” but it may be the best spot of all for the new EVSE.

 These decisions are never easy, even in this simple case.
 I recommend using a “T” chart to list pro’s and con’s for each location.
 Involve your electrical engineer early in the decision process so that you have ballpark pricing inputs for your decision.
 Consider how long the company will use this location for this purpose.
 Would a particular location benefit or block future site development?
 Would another spot increase the value of the property for a future user?
 What if the site is leased?
 Would the landlord contribute to the cost if the chargers were located in a particular area?
 Once you’ve got your list, try to assign costs for even the simplest changes in operations.
 Hopefully, the answer will become apparent.
-Also, look to other’s expertise.
-EV fleets may be relatively rare, but our partners have been deploying them for over 10 years.
+Also, look to other’s expertise in fleet EV Charger Installation.
+EV fleets may seem relatively new, but our partners have been deploying them for over 10 years.
 Please contact us for more information.

 This post is part of series discussing my observations about commercial EV Charger Installation.
 These posts don’t focus on particular electric vehicle charging companies or specifically discuss electric vehicle telematics / controls.
 Control Dynamix offers, EvAuto, our commercial fleet electric vehicle charge control system which provides tools to monitor and optimize the charge cycle for multiple EVSEs at a single site.